OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Kyleigh’s coaching superpowers is being organized and her athletes are helping her to become a better coach.

-His favourite thing about coaching is seeing the look on my athletes’ faces when they achieve something they have been working hard on.
+My favourite thing about coaching is seeing the look on my athletes’ faces when they achieve something they have been working hard on.
+To me, OAA is like a second family.
+Everyone is friendly and treats others with respect, which makes for a great atmosphere.

-His favourite thing to do at OAA is socializing and having fun with the people he trains and coaches with.
+My favourite thing to do at OAA is socializing and having fun with the people I train and coach with.
+My coaching superpower is having patience with my athletes because trampoline and tumbling are challenging sports!

 Owen started training at OAA around 2017, and started coaching around 2021.